+HIGHER SPECIALIST TRAINING IN

+PHARMACEUTICAL MEDICINE

-HIGHER SPECIALIST TRAINING IN PHARMACEUTICAL MEDICINE OUTCOME-BASED EDUCATION - OBE CURRICULUM
+OUTCOME-BASED EDUCATION - OBE CURRICULUM

 This curriculum of Higher Specialist Training in Pharmaceutical Medicine was developed in 2023 by a working group led by Dr Anthony Chan, National Specialty Director, and the RCPI Education Department.
-The Curriculum undergoes an annual review process by National Specialty Director, and the RCPI Education Department.
+The Curriculum undergoes an annual review process by National Specialty Director, and the RCPI Workplace Education Team.
 The Curriculum is approved by the Specialty Training Committee and the Institute of Medicine.

-V ersion Date Published Last Edited By Version Comments 1.0 01 July 2024 Stephen Capper New OBE Curriculum
+Version Date Published Last Edited By Version Comments 1.0 01 July 2025 Stephen Capper No edits from the previous year